Andrew Willmott

 Work

-The major games I've worked on are:
+The major Maxis games I worked on were:

 SimCity (2013)